Meadowsys/wiwi/src/serialiser/spec.md

 For now, keys of an object can only be None, ints (signed and unsigned), floats, bools, and strings.
 This may be expanded in the future.

-The length here refers to the amount of key value pairs (ie. amount of entries in a hashmap), NOT the amount of keys plus the amount of values (that would be double the correct value).
+The length here refers to the amount of key value pairs (ie. amount of entries in a hashmap), NOT the amount of keys plus the amount of values (which would be double the correct value).

 - Marker
 - Length (ie. amount of key value pairs) (see [section on collection variants])